KornDevbr/fews-blogs/README.md

 ### Optional
 1. Tags for articles and possibility to sort articles by topics.
 Or pages with different topics.
 2. Articles must include possibility to add images.
+    - Use the same script for saving user avatars.
+(Optional)
 3. Login form on home page.
 4. ...